 If a pint of milk was added, it would be more like the old fashioned pumpkin custard pie, softer and not quite so rich, unless an additional egg or two, with an extra cup of sugar is put in.
 If milk is plenty, and pumpkin scarce, take this latter plan. —Dr. Chase

-Remarks. —Of course the mixing and baking, the same as for the pumpkin pie recipe above; and if less is needed for the family keep the same proportions as in that also.
+Remarks. —Of course the mixing and baking, the same as for the old time pumpkin pie recipe above; and if less is needed for the family keep the same proportions as in that also.

 I think good squash makes a richer pie than pumpkin, while some persons claim the reverse, and call for an egg or two extra.